 NO. PROJECT PHASE PROJECT COMPONENT ENVIRONMENTAL COMPONENTS DESCRIPTION OF ENVIRONMENTAL EFFECTS INTENSITY DURATION SCOPE ASSESSMENT OF POTENTIAL EFFECT REQUIRED MITIGATION MEASURES SIGNIFICANCE OF RESIDUAL EFFECTS 78.
 Construction Management of waste and hazardous materials Soil and sediment quality Temporary storage and disposal at unauthorized sites could adversely affect soil quality in that location.
-Average Permanent Limited Medium CCDG 7.11 and 11.4.7.2.1 NC 9.3.3.1 to 9.3.3.4 S-60 The operations site must be free of waste at all times including empty containers of any kind unless they are stored in a sealed repository designed for this purpose.
-S-59 Do not accumulate construction site waste within 30 m of a body of water or within 60 m if the waste contains or could contain contaminants.
+Average Permanent Limited Medium CCDG 7.11 and 11.4.7.2.1 NC 9.3.3.1 to 9.3.3.4 S-60 The operations site must be free of waste at all times, including empty containers of any kind unless they are stored in a sealed repository designed for this purpose.
+S-59 Do not accumulate construction site waste within 30 metres of a body of water or within 60 metres if the waste contains or could contain contaminants.
 Non-significant 79.
 Construction Transportation, operation and maintenance of machinery Sound environment Movement of vehicles and machinery will increase noise levels near the worksite.
-High Temporary Limited Major PC-1 Noise levels associated with site mobilization activities must not exceed the following thresholds: L{10%} = 75 dbA during daytime; ambient noise +5 dbA during evening and night (measured at 5 m from sensitive areas).
-Where these thresholds cannot be met, mitigation measures must be implemented, such as: NC 9.9.3.1 NC 9.9.3.2 NC 9.9.3.3.
+High Temporary Limited Major PC-1 Noise levels associated with site mobilization activities must not exceed the following thresholds: L 10% = 75 dbA during daytime; ambient noise +5 dbA during evening and night (measured at 5 metres from sensitive areas).
+Where these thresholds cannot be met, mitigation measures must be implemented, such as: - NC 9.9.3.1 - NC 9.9.3.2 - NC 9.9.3.3.
 S-4 Where feasible, permanent noise barriers will be built before the start of work.
+S-98 If possible, the noisiest activities (concrete crushing, heavy truck traffic, etc.) will not be located near noise-sensitive areas.
+S-99 Barring unusual circumstances, work between 7:00 a.m. and 7:00 p.m. from Monday to Sunday shall not exceed 75 dBA or the ambient noise level without the work plus 5 dBA, and work between 7:01 p.m. and 6:59 a.m. shall not exceed the ambient noise level without the work plus 5 dBA.
+Also, unless exceptional circumstances arise, particularly noisy work will be scheduled during the day in order to avoid, as much as possible, disturbing those residing near the worksite.
 Non-significant 80.
 Construction Transportation, operation and maintenance of machinery Ichthyofauna and habitats Accidental spills of oil or other products could harm fish and fish habitats.
 Average Short Local Medium CCDG 10.4.2 NC 9.3.2 S-61 In the event of a spill in an aquatic environment, the emergency response plan will be implemented.
-This plan includes: Prompt notification of Environment Canada (1-866-283-2333) and MDDEP (1-866-694-5454) early warning networks as well as SLSMC's emergency response and shipping management teams; Notification of municipalities downstream with water intakes that could be affected by the spill; Elimination of the source of the spill; Implementation of environmental protection measures (absorbent berms); Clean up of the affected area.
+This plan includes: - Prompt notification of Environment Canada (1-866-283-2333) and MDDEP (1-866-694-5454) early warning networks, SLSMC's emergency response and shipping management teams, as well as the Mohawk community of Kahnawake; - Notification of municipalities downstream with water intakes that could be affected by the spill; - Elimination of the source of the spill; - Implementation of environmental protection measures (absorbent berms); - Clean-up of the affected area.
 S-9 Maintain vehicles and construction equipment in good working order to prevent leaks of oil, fuel or other pollutants and to minimize gaseous and noise emissions.
-S-10 Prohibit access to the site to any mobile equipment that leaks oil.
+S-10 Prohibit access to the site of any mobile equipment that leaks oil.
 Keep a vehicle maintenance log.
 Non-significant 81.
 Construction Transportation, operation and maintenance of machinery Infrastructure Traffic associated with work on Nuns' Island will increase traffic congestion on the local network.
-Average Temporary Local Medium S-62 The private partner must establish an alternate transportation system and organize parking near the worksite restricting access to the local network.
-Non-significant 82.
-Construction Transportation, operation and maintenance of machinery Infrastructure Transportation could damage and dirty surrounding roads during construction.
-Low Temporary Limited Minor S-27 Favour the corridor footprint as the principal access to the construction zones and limit, as far as possible, the movement of machinery to the work areas located within this corridor.
-S-8 When working in urban areas, remove loose material and other debris on a daily basis from streets used by vehicles and machinery.
-CCDG 7.11 Non-significant
+Average Temporary Local Medium S-62 The private partner must establish an alternate transportation system and organize parking near the worksite, restricting access to the local network.
+S-102 Transport Canada and the private partner will work together to prepare a plan for trucking routes.
+Non-significant